bnika/MerkOrCore/README.markdown

  * [id=893, from_item_id=52069, relation_id=7, to_item_id=34948, confidence_score=366.806]
 * relation type.
 Specifies the type of relationship between two lexical items
  * [id=7, name=coord_noun, description=og]
 * cluster.
-A cluster is an ordered list of lexical items belonging to the same semantic domains.
+A cluster is an ordered list of lexical items belonging to the same semantic domain.
 Each item in a cluster has a score
 associated to it, indicating how well the item fits the corresponding cluster.
 Less than 10,000 items belong to a cluster.

 The MerkOrCore API and command line interface can be used to query this data